You are here

 Making decisions

-Any young person over the age of 16 is deemed as having mental capacity to make important decisions about their life and choices (Mental Capacity Act).
-In the event a disabled young person lacks capacity for this, any decisions made in relation to them must be made in their best interests.
+Any young person over the age of 16 is presumed to have the capacity to make decisions about their life and choices (Mental Capacity Act).
+If a young person lacks capacity in any area, any decisions made in relation to them must be made in their best interests.
 Appropriate methods should be taken to gather the young person's views, wishes and feelings, as well as the views of anyone caring for the young person.

-Mencap have a Mental Capacity Act guide for parent carers which can be found on their website.
+Mencap has a Mental Capacity Act guide for parent carers which can be found on their website.

 Advocacy

 Sometimes people need help expressing their wishes or understanding information around health and care support decisions.
 An advocate is someone who can help with this.
-Find out more on the Advocacy pages on Bathnes.gov.uk website.
+Find out more about Advocacy within the Adults section of Live Well B&NES.

 Funding for Adult Services